Mean field interaction on random graphs with dynamically changing multi-color edges: Introduction

 When there is only one possible color, i.e.\ the graph is simply a complete graph with $\xi_{ij}^n \equiv 1$, the model reduces to the classic mean-field system, the study of which dates back to works of Boltzmann, Vlasov, McKean and others (see \cite{Sznitman1991,Kolokoltsov2010} and references therein).
 The original motivation for the study of mean-field systems came from statistical physics but in recent years similar models have arisen in many different application areas, ranging from economics and chemical and biological systems to communication networks and social sciences (see e.g.\ \cite{BudhirajaDupuisFischerRamanan2015limits} for an extensive list of references).
 The asymptotic picture is well resolved and many different results have been established, including laws of large numbers (LLN), propagation of chaos (POC) properties, and central limit theorems (CLT), see e.g.\ \cite{BhamidiBudhirajaWu2019weakly} and the references therein.

 When there are two possible colors (denoted by $0$ and $1$ for example) and edges are independently drawn and fixed at time $0$, i.e.\ the edges could be present or absent and form an \Erdos random graph, the model has recently drawn much attention.
 It has been shown that the same LLN, CLT, and large deviation principles (LDP), as in the mean-field case, hold under certain conditions.
 In particular for interacting diffusions, quenched and annealed LLN are studied in \cite{Delattre2016}, CLT is established in \cite{BhamidiBudhirajaWu2019weakly}, and LDP is obtained in \cite{CoppiniDietertGiacomin2019law,OliveiraReis2019interacting}.
 For certain pure jump processes arising from the study of large-scale queuing networks, LLN is studied in \cite{BudhirajaMukherjeeWu2019supermarket}.
-Moreover, mean field games on \Erdos random graphs are analyzed in \cite{Delarue2017mean}, and graphon mean field games on static graphs with possibly uncountable players have recently been studied (see e.g.\ \cite{CainesHuang2018graphon,PariseOzdaglar2019graphon,CarmonaCooneyGravesLauriere2019stochastic}).
+Moreover, mean field games on \Erdos random graphs are analyzed in \cite{Delarue2017mean}, and graphon mean field games on static graphs with possibly uncountable players have recently been studied (see e.g.\ \cite{CainesHuang2018graphon,PariseOzdaglar2019graphon,CarmonaCooneyGravesLauriere2019stochastic}). {We note that most of these works are focusing on the dense graph regime, and the graph in \eqref{eq:system} is dense when focusing on the network with a particular edge color that has a non-zero probability.
+After this work was posted, a diffusive system with accelerated state-dependent edge dynamics (two colors) in the sparse graph regime is studied in \cite{BarreDobsonOttobreZatorska2021fast} and uniform in time averaging results are obtained (see also references therein for other areas where the system \eqref{eq:system} may arise).}